awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 }
 ```

-If you enable multi\-value headers, you can specify multiple cookies as follows:
+If you enable multi\-value headers, you must specify multiple cookies as follows:

 ```
 {